 “It’s kind of been a struggle, but this year they made it happen pretty regularly,” Kucy said.
 “I’d say 50 to 60 percent of my produce is coming through them and some other local people.”

 The mountains around McCall also provide ample foraging opportunities.
 Kucy regularly incorporates fresh huckleberries into dishes like pan-roasted duck breast with huckleberry sauce or local peach and huckleberry upside-down cake.
 He also utilizes locally foraged morel mushrooms in dishes like fresh morel crepes or oven-roasted Northwest ling cod with a sweet corn morel hash and a morel cream sauce.

 “Sourcing local is important for our community and showcasing some of the things that these smaller producers do,” Kucy said.

 Housed in a former pharmacy in the tiny, tree-lined town of Juliaetta, the Colter’s Creek Tasting Room and Restaurant serves up locally sourced dishes to complement their locally made wines—everything from Riesling to Cab Franc.
 Early summer brings dishes like Marsanne grape leaves plucked fresh from the vineyard stuffed with locally raised Berkshire pork and Brush Creek Creamery feta, while late summer brings chevre-stuffed pumpkin flowers from the winery’s nearby garden.

-“We have a garden at our vineyard that we grow quite a bit of stuff from,” said Co-owner Melissa Sanborn.
+“We have a garden at our vineyard that we grow quite a bit of stuff from,” Co-owner Melissa Sanborn said.
 “We’re able to create a pretty hefty chunk of our menu in the summer months and early fall with that stuff.”

-“We’re a small business that really relies on local support so we understand the importance of it,” said Sanborn.
+“We’re a small business that really relies on local support so we understand the importance of it,” Sanborn said.
 “That’s one of the main reasons [to source locally], to support our local economy and our neighbor.
 The second is quality: The fresher the product the better.”